jbcodeforce/aws-studies/docs/infra/security.md

 ### [KMS](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)

 Managed service to help us create and control the cryptographic keys that are used to protect our data.
+It supports AWS, customer or custom keys:

 ![](./images/security/kms-1.png)

+**Figure 2: KMS & AWS keys**

-* Integrated with IAM and most AWS services (EBS,S3, RDS, SSM...)
+* Integrated with IAM and most AWS services (EBS,S3, RDS, SSM...).
-* Audit KMS Key usage using CloudTrail
+* Audit KMS Key usage using CloudTrail.
-* Two types of KMS Keys
+* Two types of KMS Keys:

     * Symmetric (AES 265 bits) is a single key used to encrypt and decrypt data.
 Must call KMS API to use it.
     * Asymmetrics (RSA, ECC key pairs) - Public key to encrypt and private key to decrypt.
 Used to encrypt outside of AWS, with no KMS API access.